Ninja Hot and Cold Brew System Review: Great Value or Overkill?

 This machine is packed with features.
 Indeed, that should be why you’re buying it.
 If you’re looking for a basic coffee maker, look elsewhere.
 But if you want what is essentially a tiny cafe on your countertop, then keep reading as we walk through everything this machine can do.

-The Ninja Hot and Cold Brewed System is designed to brew coffee or tea, including separate color-coded filter baskets and brewing modes for both.
-So if you’re worried that the flavor of the herbal tea you brewed yesterday will affect this morning’s coffee, you don’t need to be.
+The Ninja Hot and Cold Brewed System is designed to make coffee or tea, including separate colour-coded filter baskets and brewing modes for both.
+So if you’re worried that the flavour of the herbal tea you brewed yesterday will affect this morning’s coffee, you don’t need to be.

 You can also choose between five brewing modes; this is where this machine stands out from the crowd.
 The brew styles are:

-- “Classic brew” is the most dilute and gives the traditional drip coffee machine flavor.
+- “Classic brew” is the most dilute and gives the traditional drip coffee machine flavour.

 - “Rich brew” uses a slower brew cycle to enhance extraction and produce a more robust flavor.